TimboKZ/Chonky/docs/markdown/4-Folder-chain.md

-The current folder is shown in the status bar of `FileBrowser` component.
-You can specify the current folder hierarchy by passing an array of file objects as `folderChain` property of `FileBrowser`.
+The current folder is shown in the status bar at the top of the `FileBrowser` component.
+You can specify the current folder hierarchy by passing an array of file objects as the `folderChain` property of `FileBrowser`.

-The `folderChain` property is very similar to `files` from the previous section.
+The `folderChain` property is very similar to the `files` array from the previous section.
 Each file in the array has to satisfy the `FileData` type.
 Since we're dealing with folders here, ideally `file.isDir` should be set to true, but it is not required.
-Just like with `files`, you can add some `null` values to the `folderChain` array and loading placeholders will be display in their place.
+Just like with `files`, you can add some `null` elements to your `folderChain` and they will be replaced with loading placeholders during render.

-It is assumed that the first element in `folderChain` is the top level folder, and the last element is the folder that user is currently in.
+The first element of `folderChain` should be the top level folder, and the last element is the folder that user is currently in.
 All folders except for the current folder are clickable, unless `file.openable` is set to `false`.

 ### Example folder chain